 Often compared to jazz, this avant-garde American movement completely revolutionized the art world in the middle of the 20th century.
 Read on to discover how this school of art has impacted popular contemporary interior trends and styles—and the best way to incorporate it into your décor.

-In fact, abstract expressionism represented an artistic revolution because it liberated itself from figurative forms and a general set of rules that had been imposed on art until then.
+In fact, abstract expressionism represented an artistic revolution because it liberated itself from a general set of rules that had been imposed on art until then.
 Each work became an expression of the artist's inner life.
-Canvases were often placed on the floor to facilitate free physical movements.
-Painting techniques were varied and paint was applied with brushes, spatulas, palms, and even buckets.
-Jackson Pollock is known for his dripping or action painting technique.
-This involved pouring paint directly from the pot onto the canvas to create random patterns until the canvas was completely covered with colour, removing any depth of field.
-The final image is the result of a synergy between the artist's gestures and the reaction of the combined colours and layers.
+Canvases were often placed on the floor to facilitate free physical movements, and painting techniques were varied—paint was applied with brushes, spatulas, palms, and even buckets.
+Jackson Pollock is known for his dripping technique, which involved pouring paint directly from the pot onto the canvas to create random patterns until the canvas was completely covered, removing any depth of field.
+The final artwork is the result of a synergy between the artist's gestures and the interplay between the combined colours and layers.

 Today, contemporary artists such as Iris Lehnhardt are inspired by this technique.
 Lehnhardt’s designs "Abstract Painting IX" and "Abstract Painting VIII", with their colours overlapping in a whirlwind of blue-grey, really shine above a vintage ‘50s sideboard or mid-century modern desk.
 Combined with more minimalist images, her designs also succeed in creating a warm but elevated mood.

 The colour field painting technique founded by Mark Rothko represents the other of the two main currents of abstract expressionism.
 In this instance, while the large-format canvas is also completely covered with paint, flecks and splashes give way to flat areas of geometric colour.
-Thus, the textures and the interaction of space and colour become the subjects of the work.
+As a result, the textures and the interaction of space and colour become the subjects of the work.
 Leigh Viner's "Untitled 2830" and "Untitled 1830" perfectly illustrate this technique: intense colour, combined with minimalist forms, adapts itself through its light-footed subtlety to every apartment, every room, and every picture wall.
 Commit to a minimalist stand-alone piece, or take a maximalist approach and integrate them alongside vintage illustrations, family photographs and poetic watercolours for a playful, eclectic look.
-Ultimately, both currents, action painting and colour field painting, turn away from formality and symbolism and give fantasy, impulse, and emotion room for development.

 Abstract art does not stop at the New York School: Since the 1940s, a multitude of trends and movements influenced by Surrealism and European Cubism have emerged.
 Tanja Schaub's "New Silence" and "Forever Falling" are reminiscent of Fauvism and the cut-out collages of Matisse.
 Here, the simplified shapes and colours no longer correspond to reality.
 Between blue silhouettes and monochrome flowers, the artist chooses to focus on contours rather than details, offering us the freedom to interpret the image according to our imagination.